mrtamagotchi/twiv/README.md

           // ...unless overwritten in a state
           success: "bg-green",
           failure: "bg-red",
+          banana: "bg-yellow", // This will throw a TS error since "banana" is not a defined state value
           small: "px-0.5 py-1",
           large: "px-1 py-2"
           // (if two active states have conflicting classes, the class in the last state will be picked)